codingforeveryone/READMEs/linked-list.md

 This problem is taken from chapter four of "Eloquent Javascript".
 Since the book doesn't provide solutions, these are my own.

-I haven't understood yet how often linked list are used in web development, but it was a good exercise to write it and I learned a lot writing it.
-If someone is reading Eloquent Javascript, we could compare our solutions.
+I haven't understood yet how often linked list are used in web development, but it was a good exercise to write it and I learned a lot .
+If someone is reading Eloquent Javascript and solving the exercises, we could compare our solutions.

 If you are not familiar with lists, the look something like this:
 ```Javascript